Patricia Hayes (historian): Personal life

 Hayes was born and raised in Zimbabwe.
 She received her PhD from Cambridge University in 1992 with her work on the colonisation of northern Namibia and southern Angola.
 She worked briefly in the United States in 1992 and 1993 and has held fellowships in the UK, USA, and Brazil.
 She is now working in the History Department at the University of the Western Cape in South Africa.
-She has been awarded the Vice Chancellor's Teaching Award at the Western University of Cape Town.
+She has been awarded the Vice Chancellor's Teaching Award there.

 Scholarly work

-Hayes guest edited journal issues on visuality and gender in African history, such as Kronos in 2000 and Gender & History in 2006.
-Her recent research has dealt with photography and history in South Africa, especially under the apartheid period.
+Hayes guest edited journal issues on visuality and gender in African history, such as Kronos: South African Histories in 2000 and 2025 and Gender & History in 2006.
+Her recent research has dealt with photography and history in South Africa, especially under the apartheid period about which she has contributed to such journals as African Studies Review, Journal of Southern African Studies, African Affairs, Social Dynamics, Cultural Critique, History and Theory, and photographies.
 She is currently running the Visual History research project at the University of Western Cape.
 This project focuses on Southern African documentary photography.
 The Colonizing Camera was shortlisted for the Sunday Times Alan Paton Award in 1998 when it was published.